 Mark the Hinge Placement on the Door

-Spread out the old towel on the floor.
+Spread the old towel on the floor to cushion the door.
 Place the door on its side, with the handle side of the door facing the floor.
 Use the tape measure to mark the on-center placement points for the hinges.
 Lay a hinge down on the mark.
 The pin side should be on the side of the door swing.
 The hinge must step back from the edge of the door.
 To achieve this, let the hinge drape open so that one side of the hinge hangs down, with the other end of the hinge resting on the side of the door.
 Mark around the hinge with a pencil.

-For holding the door on its side, it helps to either have an assistant hold the door or to clamp it in place with a wood clamp securing the door to a solid object such as a chair.
+For holding the door on its side, it helps to have an assistant hold the door.
+You can also clamp it in place with a wood clamp securing the door to a solid object, such as a chair.

 Cut the Outline With the Knife